 Stand Out by Publishing in the

-Publishing with the Master
+Publishing with the Master Brewers

 Technical Quarterly (TQ) will help you gain the attention of the brewing community and also provide a way to give back to it.
 Raise your profile and that of your organization by writing on a topic you know well.
 The

 Contact the editor-in-chief

 with your article idea today, and work with Master Brewers staff to develop that idea into a published article.